[?] Subscribe To This Site

 Besides his worldwide career, Maxim Vengerov also dedicates much time to teaching master-classes.

 As a child, he was involved with his mum’s work in the orphanage and he played and sang with the children there.
 He was brought up to care for those around him, particularly those less fortunate than himself, and he says something about this in a video (see below).
-In 1997 he was appointed Goodwill Ambassador for the UNICEF, watch this 20 second lovely video of Maxim playing for children here (if it doesn't start, you'll need Real Player, you can also share videos with RealPlayer SP.
-FREE Download).
+In 1997 he was appointed Goodwill Ambassador for the UNICEF, watch this 20 second lovely video of Maxim playing his violin for children here.

 Maxim Vengerov plays the viola